sculptures • permaculture • primitive technology • kayaking • links • index • about

 The Good House Book: A Common-Sense Guide to Alternative Homebuilding by Clarke Snell

-The Art of Natural Building by Joseph F. Kennedy, Michael Smith, and Catherine Wanek
+The Art of Natural Building, Second Edition by Joseph F. Kennedy, Michael Smith, and Catherine Wanek

-An anthology of articles from leaders in the alternative/natural building movement covering everything from the philosophical side to the practical application of design and materials.
+The expanded second edition is a superb anthology of articles from leaders in the natural building movement covering everything from the philosophical side to the practical application of design and materials using varying methods.
 While similar in idea to The Good House Book above, this introductory book focuses entirely on natural materials and contains heaps of resources and some very helpful articles with architectural details.

 Building Green: A Complete How-To Guide to Alternative Building Methods by Clarke Snell & Tim Callahan